citizenpay/js-sdk/README.md

 #### `createOrder(params: OrderRequest): Promise<number>`

-Creates a new order through the CitizenPay API.
+Creates a new order through the Citizen Pay API.
 This function sends a POST request to create a new order with the specified details.
 The order will be associated with a specific place/merchant and can include multiple items with quantities.

 **Parameters:**